aarkay/match-thread-bot/README.md

 login.txt
 -----

 To run this bot, you must have a file called 'login.txt' in the same directory.
-This file should contain a single line with four pieces of information: your bot's username, the bot's password, the subreddit that the bot will be used in, and the bot's user agent.
+This file should contain a single line with five pieces of information: your own username, your bot's username, the bot's password, the subreddit that the bot will be used in, and the bot's user agent.
 Each of these should be separated by a single colon.
-For example, if I wanted to use this code to allow a bot called 'TestThreadBot' with the password 'ThisIsATestPassword' to post to the subreddit 'SubForTesting', the login.txt file would look like this:
+For example, if /u/iliketotestthings wanted to use this code to allow a bot called 'TestThreadBot' with the password 'ThisIsATestPassword' to post to the subreddit 'SubForTesting', the login.txt file would look like this:

-    TestThreadBot:ThisIsATestPassword:SubForTesting:TestThreadBot v0.1 by /u/iliketotestthings
+    iliketotestthings:TestThreadBot:ThisIsATestPassword:SubForTesting:TestThreadBot v0.1 by /u/iliketotestthings

+Your own username is used to give you access to the delete function, where you (as the bot-runner) can send your bot a message with 'delete' in the title and the thread ID (e.g. '2ftzab') in the message body, and the bot will delete that thread.
+This can be used for accidental or incorrect match thread creations - users of the bot will be given an option to send you a deletion request with the thread ID provided if the bot has made a mistake.

-The fourth detail, the bot's user agent, should be provided as per [reddit's API rules](https://github.com/reddit/reddit/wiki/API).
+The fifth detail, the bot's user agent, should be provided as per [reddit's API rules](https://github.com/reddit/reddit/wiki/API).
 Note that reddit asks new accounts to complete a captcha if they want to post anything and I haven't put anything in the code to get around that, so you'll need to figure out a way to get your bot account a lot of karma if you want it to work autonomously.

 mtb.py
 -----